Support for Beginning Physics Teachers

 Powerpoint by Geoff Davies and Bruce Walsh, chief assessors for Units 3 and 4 resp.

-A spreadsheet of the grade points for the years 1999- 2012.
+A spreadsheet of the grade points for the years 1999- 2014.
 The grade point is the raw score cut off for a particular grade.
 The cumulative percentage of candidates is also included alongside the raw score.
-The table also has the mean and standard deviation for each exam and the number of candidates obtaining 100% for most exams.
+The table also has the mean and standard deviation for each exam.

 by Bruce Walsh, the Chief Assessor.